 - Take cultures

-- Assist with minor surgery
+- Assist with minor surgery and laboratory procedures

 - Remove stitches

-- Give injections
+- Give injections and administer medication

 - Draw blood samples